Updated on 2026-05-26 GMT+08:00

 Similarly, to enable an ECS to access the IP address of a pod in a cluster that is in the same VPC as the ECS, the ECS CIDR block must be added to this parameter.

-Pod's Access to Metadata (available only in CCE Turbo clusters)
+Pod Access to Metadata (supported only by CCE Turbo clusters)

 • If a pod is created when the function is enabled, whether it can access metadata depends on the function status.